Mitaka

 Exploring the Solar System

-Distances between the planets are much larger than the size of the planets.
+The distances between the planets are much larger than the size of the planets.

-Eventually you will begin to see other objects in our solar system: planets and asteroids.
+Eventually you will begin to see other objects in our Solar System: planets and asteroids.

-The inner solar system
+The inner Solar System

 The blue lines show the orbits of the planets.
 Red circles indicate distances from the Sun.
-We call these "Scale Circles".
+We call these "Scale Circles."
 These help us understand the size of the structures we are looking at.

 The units we use for scale are:

-1 AU is equal to approximately 150 million kilometers.
+1 au is equal to approximately 150 million kilometers.

 Now Mars is fixed at the center of the view and you can zoom in and out and land and take off from Mars just as we did from the Earth.